christopherobin/mage/lib/archivist/README.md

 reserved is `client`, which is named that way by the MAGE command center.
 You will want to make sure that the `client` vault is represented in your `writeOrder`.

-It's important to note that both the `readOrder` and `writeOrder` are system-wide.
+It's important to note that the `listOrder`, `readOrder` and `writeOrder` are system-wide.
 It's likely that not every topic will be stored on every vault.
 Whenever we read or write a given topic, the configured order is traversed, and vaults not linked to the topic are ignored.
 You cannot change the ordering for individual topics.

 Each vault entry in the configuration has 2 properties: `type` and `config`.
 The type property is a